MicrosoftDocs/cpp-docs/docs/standard-library/charconv-functions.md

 ### Remarks

-About floating point to chars conversions:
+About floating-point to chars conversions:

 When either the `fmt` or `precision` parameter isn't supplied, `value` is converted to a string using the smallest number of characters such that there is at least one digit before the radix point (if present).
 Parsing the representation using the corresponding `from_chars` function will recover the value exactly.
 This behavior can't be obtained by any combination of `fmt` or `precision` arguments.
 If there are several such representations, the representation with the smallest difference from the floating-point argument value is chosen.